-You must also complete a Dorset Council Common Application Form (for all applicants at http://www.dorsetcouncil.gov.uk/school-admissions)
+You must also complete a Dorset Council Common Application Form (for all applicants at Parent Portal: Home (dorsetcouncil.gov.uk))

 Please read the school admissions policy, including definitions, before completing this form.
 This is published on the school website and at http://devon.cc/schoolpolicy.